-There were ideologies on each side of the argument.
-Those opposed to GMO say the genetically modified crops have potential to damage the environment by fostering herbicide-resistant weeds.
+In this GMO legal case, there were ideologies on each side of the argument.
+Those opposed to GMOs say the genetically modified crops have the potential to damage the environment by fostering herbicide-resistant weeds.
 They also claim that GMO crops in food may harm humans.
 Others say the crops are proven safe and are legal to grow in Western Australia.

 The Western Australian Department of Agriculture and Food (DAFWA) subsequently proposed that the Organic Industry Standards and Certification Council (OISCC) should tolerate up to 0.9 per cent GM material in organic produce.
 OISCC rejected the submission, based on World Trade Organization (WTO) international food standards.
 These guidelines state that GM material is not compatible with the principles of organic production, despite the fact that there is a tolerance level for GM material in organic products in the EU.